Equal Employment Opportunity Commission

 Executive Order 13163 of 2000 required agencies to expand outreach efforts, increase efforts to accommodate disabled individuals, and prepare plans to increase the employment opportunities for individuals with disabilities.
 Executive Order 13164 of 2000 promoted a model federal workplace that provides reasonable accommodation for individuals with disabilities in the application process and for employees to perform the essential functions of a position.
 Under the order, agencies are required to establish written procedures for processing requests for reasonable accommodation.

-The head of each federal executive department and agency is charged by Title VII of the Civil Rights Act of 1964, as amended by the Equal Employment Opportunity Act of 1972, the Rehabilitation Act of 1973 as amended, and Executive Order 11478, with establishing and maintaining an affirmative employment program of equal opportunity.
+The head of each federal executive department and agency is charged by Title VII of the Civil Rights Act, as amended, and by Executive Order 11478 of 1969 with establishing and maintaining an affirmative employment program of equal opportunity.
 EEOC issues management directives designed to guide and instruct agencies on the development of affirmative employment program plans for women, minorities and individuals with disabilities.
 Under these directives, agencies are to take actions to eliminate barriers to minorities, women, and people with disabilities in their workplaces.

 EEOC also refers to OSC for potential enforcement action cases in which EEOC finds that an agency has discriminated against any employee or applicant for employment.

 Agencies can seek approval from the EEOC to conduct pilot projects in which the complaint processing procedures vary from the requirements of 29 CFR 1614.